has a number of very important benefits, both to our minds and our

 at nighttime can relax you and get you ready for a restful night's

 sleep.
-Making a habit out of something healthy, like the
+Making a habit out of something healthy, like the one-minute

-of something harmful, like alcohol or cigarettes.
+harmful, like alcohol or cigarettes.

 one-minute meditation is perfect for those who feel they do not have